husky-team/pyhusky/README.md

 First, run `PyHuskyMaster`:

-    ./PyHuskyMaster --conf /path/to/your/conf
+    $ ./PyHuskyMaster --conf /path/to/your/conf

 Second, set `$PYTHONPATH` environment value:

-    export PYTHONPATH=$PYHUSKY_ROOT/python
+    $ export PYTHONPATH=$PYHUSKY_ROOT/python

 Run `PyHuskyDaemon` in the single-machine environment:

-    ./PyHuskyDaemon --conf /path/to/your/conf
+    $ ./PyHuskyDaemon --conf /path/to/your/conf

-Run `PyHuskyMaster` in the distributed environment, copy `$PYHUSKY_ROOT/python` to worker machines and set `$PYTHONPATH` like the second step in worker machines at first.
+Run `PyHuskyMaster` in the distributed environment, remember install python pacakge on each machine:

-Then, use `scritps/exec.sh` to execute `PyHuskyDaemon` on all worker machines:
+Use `scritps/exec.sh` to execute `PyHuskyDaemon` on all worker machines:

-    ./scritps/exec.sh PyHuskyDaemon --conf /path/to/your/conf
+    $ ./scritps/exec.sh PyHuskyDaemon --conf /path/to/your/conf

 Last, start a `python` terminal in `$PYHUSKY_ROOT` on your master machine: